-Salazar’s family emigrated from Colombia to South Florida when she was a baby.
-Her mother, already a U.S. citizen, wanted to raise Julia and her brother in the States.
+Salazar said her family emigrated from Colombia to South Florida when she was a baby.
+Her mother, already a U.S. citizen, wanted to raise Julia and her brother in the States, she explained.
+Subsequent reporting revealed that Salazar was born in Miami, a fact she has acknowledged, saying that her parents were living in Colombia at the time and moved the family to the United States when she was a baby.
 At age 14, Salazar began to work in the service industry, taking jobs as a barista and then cleaning houses.
 She moved to New York in 2009 to attend Columbia University.
 She was an atypical Ivy Leaguer.
 Between classes, she worked 30 hours a week as a nanny on the Upper West Side, using the income to pay rent and other expenses not covered by her scholarship.
 She lived in Harlem in a building owned by a notoriously abusive landlord who neglected his tenants and ignored their complaints.
 After shivering through a winter without heat, Salazar and her neighbors took matters into their own hands, organizing a rent strike.
 After three months, they won concessions in housing court.
 But when her lease was up a few months later, her landlord hiked the rent and priced her out.

 “It’s obvious that she is a fighting person, a person with clear values.”